pudly/schmopera-hugo/content/articles/in-review-times-two-ensemble-prisma-wien-bernarda-fink.md

 lastmod = "2017-04-08T12:38:00+01:00"
 preamble = "Contributors [Collin](/authors/collin-shay/) and [Jenna](/authors/jenna-douglas/) both caught Ensemble Prisma Wien and Bernarda Fink at Wigmore Hall.
 Both brought their notebooks, and enough disagreement arose to warrant this special double review.
-For more like this, check out [Greg](/authors/greg/) and Jenna's [\"He said/She said\" review of Robert Carsen's *Falstaff*](/falstaff-he-saidshe-said/), & our [season round-up](/greg-jennas-201415-opera-season-roundup/) over wisdom-enhancing wine." publishDate = "2017-04-07T14:34:00+01:00" short_description = "Ensemble Prisma Wien's debut concert at Wigmore Hall was a successful combination of excellent artists, and the kind of music that seems to flow organically from the group's dynamic.
-The Ensemble gave us music by Haydn, Schubert and Dvořák, all effortless melodists whose tunes feel as though they've always existed." slug = "in-review-times-two-ensemble-prisma-wien-bernarda-fink" title = "In review times two: Ensemble Prisma Wien &amp; Bernarda Fink"
+For more like this, check out [Greg](/authors/greg/) and Jenna's [\"He said/She said\" review of Robert Carsen's *Falstaff*](/falstaff-he-saidshe-said/), & our [season round-up](/greg-jennas-201415-opera-season-roundup/) over wisdom-enhancing wine." publishDate = "2017-04-07T14:34:00+01:00" short_description = "Ensemble Prisma Wien&#039;s debut concert at Wigmore Hall was a successful combination of excellent artists, and the kind of music that seems to flow organically from the group&#039;s dynamic.
+The Ensemble gave us music by Haydn, Schubert and Dvořák, all effortless melodists whose tunes feel as though they&#039;ve always existed." slug = "in-review-times-two-ensemble-prisma-wien-bernarda-fink" title = "In review times two: Ensemble Prisma Wien &amp; Bernarda Fink"
 +++